 Lieberman has a controversial past, including being irrationally critical of anyone opposing his or psychiatry’s works—making accusations of the type that are now being similarly directed at him, but with merit.

-- Further, Dr. Stone wrote: “I was very disappointed to see Dr. Lieberman’s shallow, self-serving and evidence-free diatribe appear in as a guest opinion.
+- Further, Dr. Stone wrote: “I was very disappointed to see Dr. Lieberman’s shallow, self-serving and evidence-free diatribe appear in Scientific American as a guest opinion.
 He failed to reveal important conflicts of interest.
 He made serious claims for which he presented no evidence.
 He has made thinly veiled personal attacks on his critics, without offering anything substantive to counter rationally.”

 - With Frederick Goodwin targeting African American children targeted to be drugged with Prozac in the late eighties to “curb” their supposed “violence,”, it is notable that in 1991, Lieberman was a member of the FDA’s Pharmacologic Drugs Advisory Board, which met to hear evidence that Prozac could cause violent and suicidal behavior.
 At the time, Lieberman had financial ties to antidepressant makers.
 Despite damning evidence, the committee refused to support a warning that Prozac or antidepressants could cause violent/suicidal behavior.
 (Since then, dozens of school shootings have been linked to teens taking antidepressants documented to cause hostility.)